AntoineJacob/holbertonschool-csharp/README.md

-README for the report csharp
+README for the repo csharp